The Role of Learning in Attacking ML-based Network Intrusion Detection: Methodology

 With the environment established from collected data $\mathcal{D}_{\text{train}}$ and surrogate model $\tilde{f}(\cdot)$, we train the adversarial agent to optimize the policy $\pi_{\theta}$.
 We evaluate a variety of policy learning algorithms from stable-baselines3~\cite{raffin_stable-baselines3_2021} in \autoref{sec:evaluation}.
 We detail the policy architecture and optimization below.

 The policy network $\pi_{\theta}$ is implemented as a multi-layer perceptron (MLP).
-While different training algorithms couple this with a separate value function network $V_{\phi}$, the ultimate goal is train the policy $\pi_{\theta}$ that will be used to mount attacks.
-The policy takes as input the ingress flow observation $o_t$ and outputs a perturbation action $a_t$ that is scaled by the maximum per-step budget $\epsilon$.
-The use of the MLP is typical in RL literature, and it ensures that the compute overhead associated with $T$ sequential action steps is minimal.

-For a given malicious flow, the agent interacts with the surrogate model over $T$ fixed episode steps.
-All learning algorithms follow a similar structure that (1) rollout a sequence of interactions $(s_t,o_t,a_t,r_{t+1},s_{t+1}, o_{t+1})$ and (2) perform gradient ascent on the policy parameters $\theta$ to maximize the objective $J(\theta)=\mathbb{E}_{\pi_{\theta}}[\sum R(s_t)]$.
-By training across thousands of episodes sampled from the collected data $\mathcal{D}_{\text{train}}$, the agent learns a general mapping from ingress flow features to perturbations that evade the surrogate ML classifier.
-This means that the vulnerabilities of the surrogate classifier are extracted by the agent and compressed into the MLP policy network $\pi_\theta$ to be used to attack the victim NIDS in deployment.
+The policy takes as input the NetFlow state $s_t$ and outputs a perturbation action $a_t$ scaled by the per-step budget $\epsilon$.
+For a given malicious flow, the agent interacts with the surrogate over $T$ fixed episode steps.
+All learning algorithms follow a common structure: (1) roll out interaction sequences $(s_t, a_t, r_{t+1}, s_{t+1})$ across episodes samples from $\mathcal{D}_{\text{train}}$ and (2) perform gradient ascent on the policy parameters $\theta$ to maximize the objective in \autoref{eq:policy_optimization}.
+Through training, the agent learns a general mapping from flow features to perturbations that evade the surrogate classifier.
+The resulting training policy $\pi_\theta$ is seen as a compression of the surrogate's vulnerabilities into a lightweight network that requires no further optimization at deployment time.